 Jack’s Full Bio…

 Jack Venturo was born in Lima, Peru on January 9, 1981.
-He came to the United States in March of 1990, spending two months in New York before settling in Miami, Florida.
+He came to the United States on March 13, 1990.
+Spending two months in New York before settling in Miami, Florida.
 Hurricane Andrew struck in 1992 and Jack then settled in St. Petersburg, Florida where he was accepted in The Pinellas County Center for the Arts (P.C.C.A) at Gibbs High School in 1996 as a Visual Artist.

 While in P.C.C.A. he pursued a wide range of visual arts including photography, oil painting, welding, sketching, design, sculpture art history and film history.

-An interest in puppeteering led Jack to create his puppet, Stanley who quickly became very popular and inspired him to write a full three-part screenplay about the puppet and created his first feature length film, “Natural Born Stanley” which was released on December 19, 1997.
+An interest in puppeteering led Jack to create his puppet, Stanley who quickly became very popular and inspired him to write a full three-part screenplay about the puppet.
+He then created his first film, “Natural Born Stanley” which was released on December 19, 1997.
 Jack went on to build two more puppets Seally and Eddie and with them came the much-anticipated sequel “Stanley 2 – The Legacy” on February 13, 1999.

 Jack continued his sculptures, painting and artwork and held an art exhibition in March of 2000, entitled “Fear”, which dealt with horror and its portrayal in motion pictures.

-Jack was a fulltime high school student at Gibbs and a part time cameraman and floor director at The Home Shopping Network.
-He graduated high school in June of 2000 with artistic honors but without a High School Diploma.
-He had difficulty taking the final exit exam and attempted to pass it seven times before the year was over, He was given a certificate of completion and was allowed to walk with his classmates.
+He was a full-time high school student at Gibbs and a part time cameraman and floor director at The Home Shopping Network.
+He graduated high school in June of 2000 with artistic honors but without a High School Diploma, he had difficulty taking the final exit exam and attempted to pass it seven times before the year was over, he was given a certificate of completion and was allowed to walk with his classmates.